EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The message format specification uses the constructs '.cbor', '.cborseq' and '~' enabling conversion between different CDDL types matching different CBOR items with different encodings.
 Some examples are given below.

-An type (e.g. an uint) may be wrapped in a byte string (bstr), and back again:
+A type (e.g. an uint) may be wrapped in a byte string (bstr), and back again:

 ~~~~~~~~~~~~~~~~~~~~~~~
 CDDL Type                       Diagnostic                Encoded